Polistes versicolor: Diet

-The worker yellow paper wasps tend to complete the bulk of colony feeding.
+The worker P. versicolor tend to complete the bulk of colony feeding.
 The secretion of the workers’ hypopharyngeal glands is the main constituent of the royal jelly produced by the workers to feed the brood.
 The development of these glands can be clearly linked to the behaviors carried out by the workers in the nest; queens and males do not possess developed hypopharyngeal glands.
 After emergence, workers from the 3rd to the 18th day feed almost exclusively on pollen, which provides the protein needed to produce the royal jelly in their hypopharyngeal glands that feeds the rest of the brood.
 After the 18th day, the workers become foragers, constantly flying to and from the nest to collect food; they switch from feeding on pollen to feeding on nectar, which can better provide for their energetic needs.
 With the switch to nectar consumption comes a large reduction of their hypopharyngeal glands.
 However, these structures remain active throughout the lives of these wasps.
 P. versicolor is generally a predatory wasp, capturing a wide range of insects.
-While they don’t typically have a prey preference, the yellow paper wasps usually feed on insects from the orders Lepidoptera (95.4%) and Coleoptera (1.1%).
+While they don't typically have a prey preference, P. versicolor usually feed on insects from the orders Lepidoptera (95.4%) and Coleoptera (1.1%).
 Chlosyne lacinia saundersii (Lepidoptera: Nymphalidae) is the most collected prey (13.5%).

 Defense

 Ant attacks represent the largest predatory pressure for P. versicolor.
-The yellow paper wasps have developed various ways to combat these ants, one of which is through their nest construction.
+P. versicolor have developed various ways to combat these ants, one of which is through their nest construction.
 Since the nests are single combs fixed to a substrate by a peduncle, the suspended cells are often protected from attack by ants.
 If there is an ant attack, nest abandonment is easier and allows for a more rapid escape due to the fact that the wasps do not build envelopes over their nests.
-In addition, these wasps possess a gland located in the VI abdominal sternite (van de Vecht’s gland) that is primarily responsible for making an ant repellent substance.
+In addition, these wasps possess a gland located in the VI abdominal sternite (van de Vecht's gland) that is primarily responsible for making an ant repellent substance.
 Tufts of hair near the edge of the VI abdominal sternite store and apply the ant repellent, secreting the ant repellent through a rubbing behavior.
 Although this rubbing behavior occurs throughout the colony cycle, it can be seen most frequently in the pre-emergence stage.
 Females in the pre-emergence stage are very busy with multiple tasks; therefore, it is more worthwhile for the female to invest in chemical defense in the post-emergence stage.
 Such active defense often includes alarm behavior, in which the wasps assume an upright stance, open their wings, and point their antennae at the source of their alarm.
-As the yellow paper wasps wiggle their gasters, alarm pheromones are thought to be released.
+As P. versicolor wiggle their gasters, alarm pheromones are thought to be released.
 These alarm behaviors have been linked to the presence of the parasitic Ichneumonidae; these parasitic females inject eggs into the hosts or lay eggs external to the host so that the larvae can attack the host from the outside.